 Types of Miniature Circuit Breaker

-MCB trip curve decides the type of MCB that has to be used for different types of appliances or devices.
+MCB trip curve decides the type of MCB that must be used for different appliances or devices.
 There are 6 types of MCBs, they are:

 - A Type